awslabs/kubeflow-manifests/docs/deployment/cognito/guide.md

                     # replace with the email of the user
                     name: my_user_email@kubeflow.com
             ```
 1. Open the central dashboard at [https://kubeflow.platform.example.com](https://kubeflow.platform.example.com/).
 It will redirect to Cognito for login.
-Use the credentials of the user for which profile was created in previous step.
+Use the credentials of the user that you just created a Profile for in previous step.